fracpete/python-weka-wrapper3/doc/source/examples.rst

 Create dataset from lists
 -------------------------

-If your data is easily available as lists, you can also construct datasets using this approach:
+If your data is easily available as lists, you can also construct datasets using this approach (custom column names can be supplied via `cols_x` and `col_y`):

 .. code-block:: python